NasKar2/freenas-backup-appsdir/README.md

 # freenas-appsdir-backup
-Backup apps directory without items in the delete variable
+## Backup apps directory without items in the delete variable

+## Restore option will restore all(last option) or an individual .tar.gz file to the POOL_PATH/APPS_PATH location that was the originally backup

+### Prerequisites

 Create appsdir-config file

-cron="yes" will set the option to backup
+cron="yes" will set the option to automatically backup

 POOL_PATH is the the location of the pool